Single Vector

 3 apple 0 FALSE

-Elements in data.frame are accessed in a similar fashion as matrix.
-Data frames also uses the dollar sign, $
+Elements in data.frame are accessed in a similar fashion as matrix with an extra tweak of their columns being accessible using the dollar sign $

 $stock fruit_tbl